experientials/zishell/README.rst

 ===============================

 Under linux, the USB serial ports are owned by root and typically have a group of dialout (for ubuntu).
 Different unix distros may use a slightly different group name.
-In order for rshell (or any terminal emulator) to access the serial port, you'll need to ensure that your user account has sufficient priviledge.
+In order for zishell (or any terminal emulator) to access the serial port, you'll need to ensure that your user account has sufficient priviledge.
 One way to do this is to ensure that your user is added to the dialout group, using a command like: